svetzal/gatsby-test/content/blog/2008/2008-08-30-taking-a-stand-saying-no-to-software-development-quotes.md

 ---
-title: "Taking a stand, saying "NO" to software development quotes"
+title: "Taking a stand, saying NO to software development quotes"
 date: "2008-08-30"
 ---